phipsonlab/NextClone/splintr.md

 If you have asked for some customisation, you *probably* will have to modify the sequence above.
 This sequence is determined by whoever made your library.
 Thus you should ask them for the sequence.

+If you do not want to use the 3' adapter, i.e., you want the barcode to be identified just based on the 5' adapter, you can set the `adater_3prime` to `""` (empty string).
+By default, Nextclone will then only use the 5' adapter to look for the clone barcodes.

 Then pull the github code in the `update_flexiplex_again` branch and run.